rh2oman/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)
-<br>This section of code sorts the intervals by size in descending order and prints the interval that contains the largest number of steps.
+<br>This bit of code sorts the intervals by size in descending order and prints the interval that contains the largest number of steps.

 ```r
 maxinterval <- meanstepsperintervaldata[order(-meanstepsperintervaldata$meansteps), ]